 Limits by Court Order.
 The court on its own or on a party’s motion may modify the presumptive limits in section (b).

 Attorney Fees Claim.
-For purposes of a claim for attorney fees, that a party undertook discovery within the limits of this rule does not establish that the discovery was necessary or that the time expended on that discovery was reasonable.
+For purposes of a claim for attorney fees, discovery taken by a party within the limits of this rule does not establish that the discovery was necessary or that the time expended on that discovery was reasonable.

 Fiduciary Subpoena Authority.
 Even when no contested matter is pending, any of the following persons, in furtherance of that person’s duties, may request the clerk to issue a subpoena to produce materials or permit inspections: